KingOfRlyeh/KingOfRlyeh.github.io/landing.md

 		<header class="major">
 			<h2>Biographical Info</h2>
 		</header>
 		<p>I was born in Boulder, CO.
-Neat place, nice weather, very expensive.
+Neat place.
+Nice and cold, nice and dry, very expensive.
 Growing up, I lived in various places in the NYC Metro area and Houston, TX.
 I've always loved science, one of my favorite activities when I was a kid was reading through my encyclopedia of science cover-to-cover (through at first I was more interested in the pictures.)
 I've always loved music, too.
 I took lessons for countless instruments growing up.
 Funnily enough, I never took lessons for the one that stuck--guitar.
 I also got really, <i>really</i> into metal music.
-I studied hard in middle and highschool, moving four times, to become a national merit scholar at Texas A&M University.
+I studied hard in middle and highschool, moving four times meanwhile, to become a national merit scholar at Texas A&M University.
 I also released a metal album!</p>
 	</div>
 </section>